 Career Services Advisors are available to meet with students individually as often as necessary for assistance.
 Career Advisors are also available to assist online distance education students online or by phone or in person if they choose to come to the campus.
-Prospective employers are invited to the school regularly to give demonstrations and discuss career goals with the students.
+CNI's placement services include resume preparation, job interview preparation and employment postings.
+Prospective employers are invited to the school to give demonstrations and discuss career goals with the students.
 CNI College's mission is to provide adult learners with the skills and technical knowledge needed for their initial employment into entry-level positions.
-CNI College cannot and will not guarantee employment to anyone.
-The college does not represent or guarantee compensation levels to anyone.
+CNI College cannot and will not guarantee employment.
+The college also does not represent or guarantee compensation levels.